s-arash/TasksJava/README.md

-# TasksJava
+# Tasks
-A library for simplifying asynchronous programming using promises/futures
+This is a library for simplifying asynchronous programming in Java using promises/futures.

-This library will be populated soon
+For an introduction, take a look at [this introduction page](https://github.com/s-arash/TasksJava/wiki/The-Tasks-Library).